severalnines/docs/user-guide/deploy.rst

 	- MongoDB config server port.
 Default is 27019.

 * **Add Configuration Servers**
 	- Specify the IP address or hostname of the MongoDB config servers.
-Minimum of one node is required, recommended to use three nodes.
+A minimum of one node is required, recommended to use three nodes.

 *Routers/Mongos*